MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-03-18-accepting-litecoin-and-mweb-donations.md

 ## Special Thanks

-We would like to thank [Hector Chu](https://github.com/hectorchu) for their extensive efforts on Litecoin MWEB related work.
-We could not accept Litecoin MWEB at scale without them!
+We would like to thank [Hector Chu](https://github.com/hectorchu) for his extensive efforts on Litecoin MWEB related work.
+We could not accept Litecoin MWEB at scale without him!

 We would like to thank the [Litecoin Foundation](https://litecoin.com/litecoin-foundation) for supporting MWEB.